 The Bizzarrini Iso Grifo A3C was the competition version of the A3L super coupe and in 1964 it competed well at Le Mans (finished 14th), Monza, Targa Florio and the one car completed at Sebring.
 It would be more successful the following year at Le Mans (1965) , finishing 9th.

 A repeat trip to Sebring was needed and plans were made to ship two race cars to the U.S. A good finish at Sebring in 1965 might be just what was needed to boost sales in the U.S.

-In 1965, Sebring 12 hours would see the two car team of Bizzarrini Iso Grifo A3C’s end is spectacular style.
+In 1965, Sebring 12 hours would see the two-car team of Bizzarrini A3C’s end in spectacular style.